StefSM1/RecurseForge/README.md

 ### The Sandbox (`sandbox.py`)

-The sandbox is a clean room where sub-agents can safely run their generated code.
+The sandbox is a lightweight test room where sub-agents run generated code.

 ```
   Agent generates code